 The challenge requires teams to develop a small-scale drilling rig and control system to autonomously drill a directional well following a given trajectory.

 Downhole sensors are mandatory, and their data must be included in the control algorithms.

+The well path will be defined by three targets provided by the Drillbotics Committee immediately before the final Phase II test.
+Teams can drill a 2D or an optional 3D trajectory.

 Phase I